ashleyfrieze/spectrum/README.md

 ##### Step 1 - create a class with your JUnit rules in it.

-In our examples, that class is a `public static class` inside the test class.
+In Spectrum's own test cases, the mix-in class is a `public static class` inside the test class.
 This is one option.
 It does not matter whether the rules class is an inner class, or whether it's external, so long as it is public and has a default constructor.
 Making these mix-in classes as external reusable objects may be a useful way to modularise testing.
 It is up to you whether you make the fields accessible, or put getters on them.
 For simplicity here is an example with accessible fields:

 ```java
 public class TestRuleMixin {